globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ```

 Properties are represented by the `sprouts.Var` and `sprouts.Val` classes.
-They any kind of value whose type you can specify using the generic
+They can wrap any kind of value whose type you can specify using the generic
+type parameter.
-type parameter, in this example we have 3 properties wrapping a String each.
+In this example we have 3 properties wrapping a String each.
 The most important property type is the `Var` type.
 It has both getters and setters for the wrapped value.
 The `Val` type on the other hand is an immutable property / read-only view of a `Var`.
 Note that `Val` is a subtype of `Var`, which allows you to
 design your view model API in a way which does
-not leak mutable state to the outside world.
+not leak mutable state to the outside world. :partying_face:

 Now let's consider the corresponding Swing UI: